deathworlders/online/content/books/deathworlders/chapter-55-reinvention.md

 Things were a blur after that.
 A snarl, sharp fangs against her throat, a *crushingly* tight pin.
 Warm pelts that smelled so completely like his musk it made her dizzy.
 Much later, there was a faint sunrise peeping through the hut’s doorway, which she vaguely noted while they were still furiously exploring, playing each other’s bodies like fine instruments.

 Waking up the next...afternoon...was an effort.
 Soreness and exhaustion was no small part of it, but being honest, the biggest reason was just how wonderfully tight he’d snuggled up to her, and how comfortable his warmth was against her skin.
-She gave him a gentle scritch in his crest and a feel up his *ridiculous* abs to wake him up, practically *melted* at the sleepy little grin he gave her, politely declined his offer for another round of play…then ran her hands across his bulging chest and reconsidered…and moved them lower, and then *lower*…
+She gave him a gentle scritch in his crest and a feel up his *ridiculous* abs to wake him up, practically *melted* at the sleepy little grin he gave her, politely declined his offer for another round of play…then reconsidered.

 Eventually, they emerged from his hut.
 The village quite predictably had nothing but amused hooting congratulations for them as they stumbled into the light.
 Vemik gave her one last affectionate nip on the cheek and then hared off to check on his forge, while Tilly had to endure the somewhat stiff and ungainly walk of shame back to her own camp.